Why Pipette Calibration Matters for Accuracy

 Once known, MTBF helps predict how long a pipette will remain accurate and precise.
 It helps determine the best calibration frequency along with factors like reliability, quality control, and regulations.
 It can vary for individual pipettes based on different factors, such as those shown in the image below:

 We mentioned other important factors in setting up calibration frequency such as target reliability.
 It is based off the laboratory's quality standards, and is given as a percentage - for example, a 95% reliability means that 95% of pipettes are working correctly while the remaining 5% are giving inaccurate results.
-When setting target reliability compliance with regulatory guidelines is important, and factors to consider include the precision of tests, the effect of faulty pipettes on patient outcomes, legal concerns and production decisions.

 Once you known your target reliability and MTBF, you can determine calibration frequency using the image below: